Cliffs at Bispham on Blackpool seafront north shore

 North pier seen from north shore at Blackpool

-In these two videos we drive north from North Pier to Bispham with the sea on our left - because the light is behind the camera which makes for a much better view!
+In these two videos we drive north from North Pier to Bispham with the sea on our left.
 In the first clip travel along the promenade from North Pier to Gynn roundabout - that's the one which always has an Illuminations feature.
-Then in the second clip travel along the prom from Gynn roundabout to Red Bank Road at Bispham.
+Then in the second clip travel along the prom from Gynn roundabout to Red Bank Road, which is where the Illuminations end at Bispham.

-The footpath along the grassy banking adjacent to Queens Promenade, the main road, is one of only a few high spots on the Fylde Coast and from here you can see across the water to neighbouring Cleveleys and the Lake District beyond to your right, North Wales to your left and the Isle of Man on a really clear night, beyond the windfarms.
+The footpath along the grassy banking adjacent to Queens Promenade, the main road, is one of only a few high spots on the Fylde Coast and from here you can see across the Irish Sea to neighbouring Cleveleys on your right (above) and the Lake District beyond.

-You’ll find the tableaus along the footpath here too.
-Every summer work starts once again to erect the huge grey poles which support the illuminated scenes of all types – children’s nursery rhymes, figures from TV and dinosaurs from the past are all brought to life each year with millions of light bulbs.
-If you haven’t walked the route with your family you really must come along – safe from traffic and packed with hundreds of people it’s a great atmosphere and a great evening out.
+This top footpath from Bispham is where you’ll find the tableaus in the Illuminations season.
+Every summer the huge grey poles are erected which support the illuminated scenes of all types – children’s nursery rhymes, figures from TV and dinosaurs from the past are all brought to life each year with millions of light bulbs.
+If you haven’t walked the route with your family you really must come along – safe from traffic and packed with people it’s a great atmosphere and a great evening out.

 Check out our Blackpool Illuminations website here, for lots of photos and information about the Lights.

-Carry on walking south and you come to what was once an open air swimming baths and is now laid out as a great site for karting (below).
-There’s a cliff lift here that marks the spot, but is no longer in use.
-Find out more about this landmark here
+Carry on walking south and you come to what was once a boating pool and is now laid out as a site for karting (below).

-Gynn roundabout joins the main promenade routes with roads that head inland to Bispham past the Rock Gardens, and here on the roundabout itself you’ll see a varying assortment of displays which are part of the Illuminations.
+Gynn roundabout is another good local landmark - it joins the main promenade routes with roads that head inland to Bispham past the Rock Gardens, and here on the roundabout itself you’ll see a varying assortment of displays which are part of the Illuminations.